tommasobruggi/Project-Aristaeus/README.md

 ## The Challenge

-This project is tackling the *Quiet Planet* Space Apps COVID-19 Challenge by NASA.
+This project is tackling the *Quiet Planet* NASA Space Apps COVID-19 Challenge.
 The challenge is to use space-based data to document the global to local environmental changes caused by Covid-19 and the associated societal responses.

 ## Project Aims & Achievements